Investment Policy Statement for Endowments - Northern Michigan University

 The Board of Trustees has delegated the management of the Endowment Fund to the Finance

 Committee.
 This policy applies to all assets included in the University’s Endowment Fund.

 A. Board of Trustees

-The Board of Trustees is responsible for the Endowment Fund investment portfolio.
+The Board of Trustees is responsible for the Endowment Fund.
 To implement these responsibilities, the Board sets and approves the investment policy statement and delegates responsibility to the Finance Committee for implementation and ongoing monitoring.

 B. Finance Committee

 The Committee is responsible for implementing the Investment Policy.
-This responsibility includes approving investment strategy, hiring and firing investment managers, monitoring performance of the investment portfolio on a regular basis (not less than annually), maintaining sufficient knowledge about the portfolio and its managers so as to be reasonably assured of their compliance with the Investment Policy Statement.
+This responsibility includes approving strategic asset allocation targets, hiring and firing investment managers, monitoring performance of the Endowment Fund on a regular basis (not less than annually), and maintaining sufficient knowledge about the portfolio and its managers so as to be reasonably assured of their compliance with the Investment Policy Statement.
 The Committee will submit Performance Reports to the Board periodically, but no less than annually.

 Contributions recommended for acceptance by the Committee and accepted by the Board which carries restrictions as to investment strategies, or restrictions on sale or transfer, will be honored in accordance with the donor’s wishes in so far as possible, but always subject to the best judgment of the Committee, and legally enforceable restrictions.